Craig S. Kaplan

 Craig S. Kaplan is a Canadian computer scientist, mathematician, and mathematical artist.
 He is an editor of the Journal of Mathematics and the Arts (formerly chief editor), and an organizer of the Bridges Conference on mathematics and art.
-He is an associate professor of computer science at the University of Waterloo, Canada.
+He is a professor of computer science at the University of Waterloo, Canada.

 Kaplan's work primarily focuses on applications of geometry and computer science to visual art and design.
 He was part of the team that proved that the tile discovered by hobbyist David Smith is a solution to the einstein problem, a single shape which aperiodically tiles the plane but cannot do so periodically.

 Education

 Kaplan received a BMath from the University of Waterloo in 1996.
 He went on to receive MSc and PhD degrees in computer science from University of Washington in 1998 and 2002, respectively.

 Work

 Kaplan's research work focuses on the application of computer graphics and mathematics in art and design.
 He is an expert on computational applications of tiling theory.